 Tacoma's Blue Mouse Theatre: $4 seats

 A hundred-year-old independent movie theater, the Blue Mouse has relatively low prices every day of the week, with adult tickets regularly priced at $6.
 But the deal gets even sweeter on Mondays and Tuesdays, when all tickets are only $4; and Saturday and Sunday matinee tickets are also $4.
 Blue Mouse plays a mix of family, art-house, independent and mainstream movies so be sure to check out the listings online before you go.

 Central Cinema, Seattle: $1.99 seats

 Central Cinema plays an eccentric assortment of movies, only a few of which are for kids, and they only show matinees on Saturday.
-Keep an eye on their calendar for $1.99-cent movies (usually the last showing on Wednesdays) when you can easily afford dinner and a movie for your little night owl.
+Keep an eye on their calendar for $1.99-cent movies (usually on Wednesdays) when you can easily afford dinner and a movie for your little night owl.
 Some are family-friendly; some are not.
-Check the website for dates.
+Check the website for features and dates.

 Details: 1411 21st Ave., Seattle.
 206-328-3230

 Crest Cinema, Shoreline: $4 tickets, all the time